zama-ai/concrete/docs/tutorial/comparisons.md

 This implementation uses the fact that the subtraction trick is not optimal in terms of the required intermediate bit width.
 Comparison result does not change if we `compare(3, 40)` or `compare(3, 4)`, so why not clipping the bigger operand and then doing the subtraction to use less bits!

 There are two major problems with this implementation as well though:
-1) it can ot be used when bit-widths are the same (for some cases even when they differ by only one bit)
+1) it can not be used when bit-widths are the same (for some cases even when they differ by only one bit)
 2) subtraction still requires the same bit-width across operands.

 What this means is if we are comparing `uint3` and `uint6`, we need to convert both of them to `uint4` in some way to do the subtraction and proceed with the TLU in 7-bits.
 There are 2 ways to achieve this behavior.